-Known as the land of Bhagvad Gita and the Mahabharat, Kurukshetra is a popular pilgrimage in the state of Haryana about
+Known as the land of the Bhagvad Gita and the Mahabharata, Kurukshetra is a popular pilgrimage in the state of Haryana about

 Excavations in many parts of Kurukshetra prove that the city existed even before the time of the Harappan civilization.

 There is no luxury accommodation available but the mid-range hotels near the Old Bus Stand and on Amin Road offer good facilities.